Atatürk Olympic Stadium: UEFA Euro 2024 plans

 For the UEFA Euro 2024 bid the Turkish Football Federation planned to rebuild the stadium.
 The stands would be closer to the pitch, making it a football stadium with a new capacity of 92,208 Because of the removal of the athletics track, Turkey plans a new Olympic stadium near to Bosphorus for prospects for a future Summer Olympics.
 The rebuild was made by Manchester-based British architecture company AFL Architects.
 Ultimately, the Euro 2024 tournament would be awarded to Germany instead.

-UEFA Euro 2032 plans
+UEFA Euro 2032 renovations

-For the UEFA Euro 2032 the Turkish Football Federation planned to renovate the stadium.
-The stands would be closer to the pitch, making it a football stadium with a new capacity of 72,000 It is expected to be lowered than its current capacity in time for that year as one of the ten Turkish venues in the Italian-Turkish joint bid.
-Ultimately, the Euro 2032 tournament would be awarded to Turkey along with Italy.
+For the UEFA Euro 2032 the Turkish Football Federation plans to renovate the stadium.
+The stands would be closer to the pitch, making it a football stadium with a new capacity of 72,000.
+It is expected to be lowered than its current capacity in time for that year as one of the ten Turkish venues in the Italian-Turkish joint bid.
+Ultimately, the Euro 2032 tournament has been awarded to Turkey along with Italy.

 Concerts

+Ye Live Concert Tour

+On 30 May 2026, American rapper Kanye West gave a sold-out concert at the stadium with 118,000 fans in attendance, making it the largest performance of West's career.
+The concert broke the record for the largest stadium attendance in history.